h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

     **Note:** If ``max_mem_size`` is not defined, then the amount of memory that H2O allocates will be determined by the default memory of the Java Virtual Machine (JVM).
 This amount depends on the Java version, but it will generally be 25% of the machine's physical memory.

 - ``min_mem_size``: (Optional) A character string specifying the minimum size, in bytes, of the memory allocation pool to H2O.
 This value must a multiple of 1024 greater than 2MB.
 Append the letter ``m`` or ``M`` to indicate megabytes, or ``g`` or ``G`` to indicate gigabytes.

-    **Note:** If ``min_mem_size`` is not defined, then the amount of memory that H2O allocates will be determined by the default memory of the Java Virtual Machine (JVM).
-This amount depends on the Java version, but it will generally be 25% of the machine's physical memory.

 - ``ice_root``: (Optional) A directory to handle object spillage.
 The default varies by OS.
 - ``strict_version_check``: (Optional) Setting this to FALSE is unsupported and should only be done when advised by technical support.
 - ``ignore_config``: (Optional) This option allows you to specify whether to perform processing of a .h2oconfig file.
 When h2o.init() is specified, a call to a config reader method is invoked.
 This call can result in path issues when there is no "root" (for example, with a Windows network drive) because the config file reader searches up to "root."
 When there is no "root", the path to search will continue to expand, eventually result in an error.
 This value defaults to False.